-This course is a study of reading skills.
-The major areas are vocabulary and reading comprehension.
-Other features will include use of reference materials, and outlining.
+This course is a study of reading and writing skills.
+The major areas are reading and writing.
+Other features will include use of reference materials, and outlining, is also a study in basic sentence structure, capitalization, punctuation, and development of ideas into a paragraph. and essays.
 This course is taught in a self-contained environment to meet student needs.